L3MON4D3/LuaSnip/DOC.md

 **`show`**:
 - `line_end`: only expand at the end of the line.

-`expand` contains, additionally, all conditions provided by `show`.
+Additionally, `expand` contains all conditions provided by `show`.

-### Condition-Objects
+### Condition Objects

-`luasnip.extras.conditions` also contains condition-objects.
+`luasnip.extras.conditions` also contains condition objects.
 These can, just like functions, be passed to `condition` or `show_condition`, but can also be combined with each other into logical expressions: